Responsible disclosure

 • We believe it is important to give you the credit you deserve – and want.
 We will only mention your name when we publish the vulnerability with your consent.

-• To thank you for your help, we will offer a reward for every report of a security breach that is not already known to us.
-We will determine the size of the reward based on the severity of the leak and the quality of the report.
+• To thank you for your help, we offer a listing on our ‘Wall of Fame’ for every report of a security issue that is not yet known to us.
+This is determined based on the severity of the leak and the quality of the report.

-• If you find a vulnerability in the software that we use, but which was made by a third party, and that vulnerability is covered by a bug bounty program, then any reward will obviously be yours.
+• If you find a vulnerability in the software that we use, but which was made by a third party, and that vulnerability is covered by a bug bounty program, then you will be referred to this party and any reward will obviously be yours.

 We aim to resolve all issues as quickly as possible, keep all parties informed, and we are keen to be involved in any publication about the issue once is has been resolved.

 Please report a vulnerability in one of our systems as soon as possible by sending an email to security@nwo.nl.
-Preferably send the report encrypted using OpenPGP.
 Include sufficient information to allow us to reproduce and investigate the problem.